Cessna A-37 Dragonfly: Vietnam War

-The USAF signed a contract with Cessna in early 1967 for an improved Super Tweet, designated the "A-37B".
-The initial order was for 57 aircraft, but this was quickly increased to 127; the unit cost of these aircraft were roughly one quarter of the McDonnell Douglas F-4 Phantom II all-weather fighter aircraft.
-The A-37Bs were primarily intended to be supplied to the Republic of Vietnam Air Force (RVNAF) as replacements for their A-1 Skyraiders.
-The A-37B prototype was rolled out in September 1967, with deliveries to the South Vietnamese beginning in 1968.
+The USAF signed a contract with Cessna in early 1967 for an improved Super Tweet, designated the A-37B.
+The initial order was for 57 aircraft, but this was quickly increased to 127; the unit cost of these aircraft was roughly one-quarter of the McDonnell Douglas F-4 Phantom II all-weather fighter aircraft.
+The A-37Bs were primarily intended to be supplied to the RVNAF as replacements for their A-1 Skyraiders.
+The A-37B prototype first flew in September 1967, with deliveries to the South Vietnamese beginning in November 1968.

 The A-37Bs were all newly built airframes that were considerably stronger than those of the A-37A, capable of pulling six g instead of five, and were built to have a longer fatigue life of 4,000 hours.
 Field experience would demonstrate that 7,000 hours between overhauls could be tolerated.
 The A-37B weighed almost twice as much as the T-37C; a remarkable fraction of the loaded weight, 5800 lb, could be external stores.
 In practice, the A-37B usually operated with at least two and sometimes four underwing fuel tanks to improve combat endurance.
 The A-37B added a refueling probe to the nose, leading to pipes wrapped around the lower lip of the canopy, for probe-and-drogue aerial refueling.
 This was an unusual fit for USAF aircraft, which traditionally are configured for boom refueling.
 Other improvements included updated avionics, a redesigned instrument panel to make the aircraft easier to fly from either seat, an automatic engine inlet de-icing system, and revised landing gear.
 Like its predecessors, the A-37B was not pressurized.

-In order to accommodate the increased weight, the A-37B was powered by General Electric J85-GE-17A engines, providing 2850 lbf thrust each.
+To accommodate the increased weight, the A-37B was powered by General Electric J85-GE-17A engines, providing 2850 lbf thrust each.
 These engines were canted slightly outward and downward to improve single-engine handling.
 Air commando pilots in Vietnam operating the A-37A had found single-engine cruise an effective means of improving their flight endurance.
 Modifications were made to control surfaces to improve handling.
 To improve aircraft and crew survivability, the A-37B was fitted with redundant elevator control runs that were placed as far apart as possible.
 The ejection seats were armored, the cockpit was lined with nylon flak curtains, and foam-filled self-sealing fuel tanks were installed.
 To extend endurance, pilots were authorized to fly the A-37 on only one active engine, an uncommon practice outside of emergency situations at that time.